vinodkd/wordpic/docs/journal.md

 Sun Apr  7 21:34:42 2013: Converted the decision above to 32 pixels for demo purposes.

 Sun Apr  7 23:03:52 2013: Had to switch to 25 px cos strokes were showing up blury.
 After a lot of google searches, have currently settled for the approach of shifting the context by 0.5,0.5 before drawing anything.
 The reason for the blurry is [explained well](https://developer.mozilla.org/en-US/docs/HTML/Canvas/Tutorial/Applying_styles_and_colors).
 From my experience with test.html and some stackoverflower's comment it seemed like setting pixel values when he goes up, he's ok.
 I tried that and it does seem to work; but i'd rather not have that constraint of setting the canvas before it starts.
 So am currently going with the approach in [another SO thread](http://stackoverflow.com/a/3279863)

+Mon Apr  8 01:17:10 2013 : integrated the ometa-js parser written in wp.ometa into demo.html. however, the output from WPScanner is essentially a parse tree. it needs to be converted to a "cooked" form before the rest of wordpic.js can use it.
+That is the next task.
+Enough work for one weekend.